jeiglsperger/Master-Thesis/README.md

     *Dataframe and .txt-file*
     > Fake data in a Dataframe and performance measures.
-3. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`
+3. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`.
 4. Return to step 2.

 #### Test the similarity of the fake data to the real data of CTGAN and visualize the optuna optimization
 1. Just go to the CTGAN folder.
 2. Open the `test_samples.ipynb` in a Jupyter Notebook.
-3. Import either `from evaluate_cashierdata` or `from evaluate_MonthlyMilkProduction`  or `from evaluate_TouristsIndia` or `from evaluate_schachtschneider`
+3. Import either `from evaluate_cashierdata` or `from evaluate_MonthlyMilkProduction`  or `from evaluate_TouristsIndia` or `from evaluate_schachtschneider`.
 4. Let it run.

     ```